Student Resume Template for Study, First Jobs and Programme Applications

 Can I use this resume template with little or no work experience?
 Toggle answer

 Yes.
 That is one of its main strengths.
-It is built for candidates who need to rely more on education, projects, volunteering, campus activities, and early responsibility than on a long job history.
+It is designed for candidates who need to rely more on education, projects, volunteering, campus activities, and early responsibility than on a long job history.

 Is this template suitable for a first job application?
 Toggle answer

 Yes.
-It works well for first-job applications if you move part-time work, communication, teamwork, reliability, and day-to-day responsibilities closer to the top of the resume.
+It works well for first-job applications if you move part-time work, communication, teamwork, reliability, and day-to-day responsibilities closer to the top of your resume.

 Can I also use this resume template for a programme application?
 Toggle answer

 Yes.
-For that use, you should give more space to education, coursework, academic results, projects, writing, presentations, and any activities that show motivation or potential.
+For programme applications, give more space to education, coursework, academic results, projects, writing, presentations, and any activities that show motivation or potential.

 What should I highlight first as a recent graduate?
 Toggle answer

-Start with the parts that best connect your background to the goal: relevant coursework, academic projects, volunteer work, student leadership, technical tools, communication skills, and any job or campus experience that shows reliability.
+Start with the sections that best connect your background to your goal: relevant coursework, academic projects, volunteer work, student leadership, technical tools, communication skills, and any job or campus experience that shows reliability.

 Should I include extracurricular activities or volunteering on my resume?
 Toggle answer

-Yes, if they help show responsibility, initiative, leadership, teamwork, or practical contribution.
-On a student CV, these sections can carry real weight when work experience is still limited.
+Yes, if they help demonstrate responsibility, initiative, leadership, teamwork, or practical contribution.
+On a student CV, these sections can carry real weight when work experience is limited.

 Can I edit this resume template in Microsoft Word, LibreOffice or Google Docs?
 Toggle answer